DavertMik/puppeteer/slides/puppeteer.md

 ## Differences with Puppeteer

 * Focuses on test automation
+  * auto wait for element appeared
+  * custom strategies from core
 * Includes patched Firefox & WebKit
 * Has XPath & custom selector support

+---

+## Migrate to Playwright Today

+⚠ Not recommended until Playwright hits 1.0

 [Migrating from Puppeteer to Playwright](https://medium.com/@davert/puppeteer-to-playwright-migration-guide-6c86ea66e85e?source=friends_link&sk=e3ec4d78e3f51114dadcb7aabde82451)

 ---

+## Not sure what to choose?

+* Is Puppeteer stll a thing? 🤔 <!-- .element: class="fragment" data-fragment-index="1" -->
+* Is this a good time to migrate to Playwright? ⏲ <!-- .element: class="fragment" data-fragment-index="2" -->
+* Selenium works.
+Don't touch it! 👷 <!-- .element: class="fragment" data-fragment-index="3" -->
+* Only Cypress!!!!111111 We 💖 it!1111 <!-- .element: class="fragment" data-fragment-index="4" -->